HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 We have lost more information as a human race than is imaginable.
 We exist for about 4 million years, have a civilization for about 12000 years and know only a little bit of the last 3000 years,

-We face real extinction level events or fear them and are progressing towards them seemingly without thinking like artificial intelligence, our disease control by shunning disease and death into colonies, like old people homes and hospitals, even though we know, these are like a petri dish for breeding new deadly diseases.
+We face real extinction threats and are progressing towards them seemingly without thinking like artificial intelligence, space debree, our disease control by shunning disease and death into colonies, like old people homes and hospitals, even though we know, these are like a petri dish for breeding new deadly diseases.
 We explore new and exciting ways to create zoonoses, invading further and further in every corner of the world.
 There is a climate change brewing, not the political one, but the interglacial of the holocene.